-The Council elects a Town Mayor annually from amongst its members and the Mayor for 2012/13 is Councillor Mrs Val Raw, her Mayoress duties will be divided between Mrs Barbara Clare and Mrs Pat Johnson.
-The Mayor has chosen The Butterwick Hospice, local town organisations and a donation to Soldiers who have physiological problems returning from war zones as her charities for her term of office.
+The Council elects a Town Mayor annually from amongst its members and the Mayor for 2013/14 is Councillor Mrs Barbara Clare, her Consort will be her husband Councillor John Clare.
+The Mayor has chosen the cardiothoracic unit at The James Cook University Hospital and the Food Bank based at St. Clare's Church as her charities for her term of office.